kn0wl3dge/AutoDetours/README.md

 # AutoDetours

-/!\ This project isn't ready for production usage.
-The sandbox doesn't isolate the network so any malware executed in this environment may communicate with the private network or with internet!
+/!\ This project isn't ready for production:
+* The sandbox doesn't isolate the network so any malware executed in this environment may communicate with the private network or with internet!
+* The API code needs some refacto and vulnerability fix (unlimited dataset generation without cleanup, killing any container from a fake worker and more)

 ## Introduction